My shopping cart

 Despite the meteoric rise in demand for alkaline water, many people aren't sure exactly what it is and what type of benefits it can offer when included in health regimes or daily routines.
 A (very basic) scientific breakdown: water, in any of its forms, is a combination of hydrogen and oxygen atoms.
 Typically, one molecule of tap water contains two hydrogen atoms for every oxygen atom (hence the name "H2O").
 The concentration of hydrogen in the liquid is what designates its pH levels.
 The lower the water's overall hydrogen levels, the higher the acid levels.

-Alkaline water is explicitly designed to contain higher concentrations of hydrogen to lower overall acidity.
 Where normal drinking water typically lands at around a 7 on the pH register, alkaline water generally anywhere from 8 to 9 on the scale.
 In addition to offering less acidity, an alkaline solution may also contain several minerals and nutrients, such as potassium, calcium, silica, and magnesium.
 Many wellness advocates believe that making alkaline water part of our diets may offer several potentially significant health benefits, including:

 Drinking water with lower acid levels alkalizes the body, helping to restore balance.
 Additionally, neutralizing acidity in the blood increases the amount of oxygen that dissolves in the bloodstream, which may improve energy levels and even offer an added metabolism boost.